 “I’ll need to run some tests at the lab, but it all fits.
 Same weapon, same MO, same everything.”
 Anderson tugs at his shirt and checks his phone as it rings again.
 Sweat drips from his brow.
 The air is heavy, humid, and fetid.

 “What are you going to tell them?”
 They both look at the clamouring group of journalists.

 “I am going to tell them we have a serial killer on our hands.”
 He strides towards the vultures and sends Sarah a text to cancel dinner.

-What can you do to make sure you show and not tell?
+What can we do to make sure we show and not tell?
 In the second example, I chose a viewpoint character, added dialogue, and used the senses.
 I made sure to be specific when I described what was going on in the scene.
 I also avoided using ‘telling’ words.

 5 Simple Ways To Help Writers Show And Not Tell